Cost of Believing Words Over Evidence

 There is a particular cruelty in almost-delivery.

-It is the person who maintains your hope with just enough effort to keep you engaged, while never actually delivering what they promised.
+It’s the person who gives you just enough to keep you engaged, while never actually delivering what they promised.

 Sometimes this isn’t malicious.
-The intention may be real.
-The capacity may not be.
+The intention may be genuine.
+The limitation may be capacity, not character.

 But the impact on you is the same.